Heartland Rural Electric Cooperative provides power to more than 11,000 locations across Eastern and Southeast Kansas.

 - Operations Manager - Dan Avery

-- Technology & Integration Manager - Justin Weimer
+- Technology & Integration Manager - Louie Weimer

 To learn more about the cooperative, our board, our rates, and our policies, click on the appropriate section below.

 Heartland Rural Electric Cooperative, Inc. was incorporated December 9, 1996, as a result of a consolidation of United Electric Cooperative, Inc. and Sekan Electric Cooperative Association, Inc. The consolidation officially occurred January 1, 1997.
 The cooperative is organized as a cooperative, non-profit, membership corporation under Chapter 17, Article 46 of the Kansas Statutes Annotated.

 Heartland provides electric service to its members, which are located in parts of 12 different counties in Southeast Kansas.
 The cooperative installs and maintains its electric system in its single-certified territory established by Kansas law and overseen by the Kansas Corporation Commission.
 Heartland is not under the jurisdiction of the Kansas Corporation Commission, its members having voted to remove themselves from such jurisdiction.

 The main office is located in Girard, Kansas.
 All administrative and billing functions are conducted at this location along with engineering, construction and maintenance activities.
 Area offices are maintained in Gas and Mound City.
 A member service representative staffs each area office.
 A warehouse with full construction and maintenance activities operates at each area office.

 A Board of Directors (currently nine members) governs the cooperative.
 These directors are resident members of the cooperative.
 The cooperative is divided into four director districts with directors elected from each district.
 Directors are elected by the membership of their respective district.
 Directors may be nominated by petition in accordance with the cooperative bylaws.